lassombra/steam-start/README.md

 ## About The Project

-This is a template for Derail Valley mods that load via the Unity Mod Manager mod loader.
-TODO: Instructions for how mod creators use this template.
+This is a simple mod to change the starting licenses in derail valley to support a steam start or steam only playthrough.
+It is _highly_ recommended to use the steam only mod along side this.

 <!-- BUILDING -->